annaesvensson/yellow-publish/self-review-checklist.md

 Our documentation standard uses one extension per repository, mainly to:

-- explore/filter all extensions at https://github.com/topics/datenstrom-yellow
+- explore all extensions at https://github.com/topics/datenstrom-yellow
-- know what extensions someone has work on recently, GitHub profiles list them
+- know what extensions someone has worked on recently, GitHub profiles list them
 - hand over extensions between developers/designers, GitHub has an automatic redirect
 - understand which extensions are experimental, for example with the topic `experimental`